arkency/posts/posts/2014-06-19-real-time-web-apps.md

 We can see here that client sends `Sec-WebSocket-Key` header with some `base64` value.
 Next, server append to it [`258EAFA5-E914-47DA-95CA-C5AB0DC85B11`](http://tools.ietf.org/html/rfc6455) string and return `base64` of `SHA-1` from this concatenation as a `Sec-WebSocket-Accept` header.
 This handshake is supposed to replace initial `HTTP` protocol with WebSocket using the same `TCP/IP` connection under the hood.
 Provisioning process allows to get known both sides and be recognized in future messages.
 [Here is some nice demo.](http://codepen.io/squixy/full/jIECq/)

+#### A word about Event Machine

+If you are reading us, there is a high chance that you are a Ruby developer.
+So naturally you might be tempted to use ruby solution for you server side code such as `EventMachine` for [example](http://localhost:3000/2014/06/real-time-web-apps/).
+That might be great learning exercise to get more familiar with async code and feel more confident.
+However we would advise against using EM on production (_speaking from experience because we once did_).

+Long story short.
+EM is quite ok but the ecosystem around is unfortunately pretty small.
+And sometimes buggy in hard to reproduce or notice way.
+There are plenty of libraries in Ruby ecosystem that can help integrate your software with many 3rd party solutions and speed up the development of an application.
+However you can't use most of them in your EM-based application because their behavior is blocking and it would block your event loop (and take away all the benefits from using EM and its non-blocking approach).
+If you wanted to integrate such blocking library into your EM application anyway you would have to schedule calling the library by using [`EventMachine.defer`](http://www.rubydoc.info/github/eventmachine/eventmachine/EventMachine.defer).
+That would lead to mixing non-blocking event based appraoch represented by EM and blocking approach from your library.
+The mental overhead of it is not small.

+At first sight it might seem that EM-compatible libraries are existing and working.
+There are certainly some http libraries and database drivers.
+But once you start looking for those that will work properly with more advanced options such as replication you might find your options limited.
+It's a shaky ground.

+Another problem is that you won't probably find much commercial options available for deployment of EM-based applications.
+So you will have to figure out the problem of deployment, rolling deploys, clean exit yourself.

+So if you need non-blocking, server side solution for your application our recommendation would be to rather go with node.js which is much more popular and battle tested solution compared to EM.
+We really enjoyed using EM and a few gem which were nicely designed and tested.
+But the more you move away from _get N-bytes from here and send them out there_ usecase and more towards application logic, flow and business proceses, the more painful experience it becomes to keep using EM.

+TLDR: EM for fun?
+Yes.
+EM in production?
+You better consider twice your options.

 ### Now move on to Server-Sent Events.

 Server-Sent Events intended for **streaming text-based event data from server directly to client**.
 There are two requirements to use this mechanism: browser interface for **EventSource** and server `'text/event-stream'` content type.
 SSE are used to **push notifications** into your web application, which makes it more **interactive with user** and provides **dynamic content** at the time it appears.

 Client side: